moneta-rb/moneta/README.md

 ## Framework Integration

 Inspired by [redis-store](https://github.com/jodosha/redis-store) there exist integration classes for [Rails](http://rubyonrails.org/), [Rack](http://rack.github.com/) and [Rack-Cache](https://github.com/rtomayko/rack-cache).
-You can also use all the Rack middlewares together with the [Sinatra](http://sinatrarb.com/) framework.
+You can also use all the Rack middlewares together with Rails and the [Sinatra](http://sinatrarb.com/) framework.
 There exist the following integration classes:

-* Rack and Sinatra
+* Rack, Rails and Sinatra
     * `Rack::Session::Moneta` is a Rack middleware to use Moneta for storing sessions
     * `Rack::MonetaStore` is a Rack middleware which places a Moneta store in the environment and enables per-request caching
     * `Rack::MonetaCookies` is a Rack middleware which uses Moneta to store cookies